Updated Mar 31, 2026§ For Everyday Items

 The Ekster Tracker Card works best for people who want wallet tracking without changing their wallet.

-Buy it if: you carry a slim wallet that can’t fit an AirTag, you want zero maintenance for 3 years, or you use both Apple and Android devices in your household.
+Buy it if: you carry a slim wallet that can’t fit an AirTag, you want zero maintenance for 3 years, or you want a tracker that disappears into a card slot.

 Skip it if: you already have an AirTag wallet, you need UWB precision finding, or you want GPS-level tracking.
 This is a Bluetooth tracker card, not a GPS device.
 It relies on nearby smartphones to relay its position, which means tracking quality varies by location density.